Welcome to the Docker Cloud docs!Estimated reading time: 2 minutes

 Log in to Docker Cloud using your free Docker ID.

-Deploy services, stacks, and apps in Docker Cloud.
+Deploy and manage nodes, services, and applications in Docker Cloud (Standard Mode).

 |API Docs ● Frequently Asked Questions ● Release Notes|